Email Sending Limits Overview

 What Happens When I Hit My Limits In Apollo?

-If you hit your daily or hourly sending limits, Apollo automatically places the remaining emails in the "scheduled-delayed" queue until the next day or hour.
+If you hit your daily or hourly sending limits, Apollo automatically places the remaining emails in a Scheduled - Delayed status until the next day or hour that allows a send.

 To check the status of your emails: